 What you need to know about running the bulls:

 (5) Read my book!
-Fiesta: How to survive The Bulls Of Pamplona 2015 is the only official guide in English language.
-The foreword is written by the mayor himself.
+The Bulls Of Pamplona is the official guide in English language to the Feria of San Fermin.
+The foreword is written by the mayor.

 (6) Plan!
 Watch as many videos as you can and realise that you must be physically, psychologically and technically able to run between thousands of idiots, among which will appear, as though by magic, half-ton-plus wild animals with swords attached to their heads.
 They have never seen a human being on the ground before - they are ranched wild from horseback - so they may view you as a fellow herbivore fleeing the same predator and ignore you, or they may work out that it's humans who are the danger.
 Then God, and Saint Fermin, help you.

 Fiske-Harrison running with the bulls in Pamplona.
 Photo: Foto Auma